Cate Blanchett: Acting credits and accolades

 Blanchett has appeared in over 70 films and over 20 theatre productions.
 As of 2019, Blanchett's films have grossed over $9.8 billion at the worldwide box office.
 Her highest-grossing films include The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) trilogies, The Curious Case of Benjamin Button (2008), Indiana Jones and the Kingdom of the Crystal Skull (2008), Cinderella (2015), Thor: Ragnarok (2017), and Ocean's 8 (2018).

-Among her numerous accolades for her acting work, Blanchett has won two Academy Awards, four BAFTA Awards, four Golden Globe Awards, and three Screen Actors Guild Awards.
+Among her numerous accolades for her acting work, Blanchett has won two Academy Awards, four BAFTA Awards, four Golden Globe Awards, and three Actor Awards.
 Her performance as Katharine Hepburn in The Aviator made her the only actor to win an Academy Award for portraying an Academy Award-winning actor.
 Blanchett is one of only four actors to win the Academy Award for Best Actress after winning Best Supporting Actress.
 She is the only female actor (and one of only six actors) in Oscar history to be nominated twice for playing the same role in two films (Elizabeth I for Elizabeth and Elizabeth: The Golden Age), and the eleventh actor to receive two acting nominations in the same year.
 She is also the only Australian to win two acting Oscars.

 Blanchett has been recognised by the Academy of Motion Picture Arts and Sciences for the following performances: